Vikas11475/ad-MOEA/README.md

 If you use this cite, please cite to the following paper

 V. Palakonda and R. Mallipeddi, "An Evolutionary Algorithm for Multi and Many-Objective Optimization With Adaptive Mating and Environmental Selection," in IEEE Access, vol. 8, pp. 82781-82796, 2020,

+The code is written in the PLATEMO format and can be used in the PLATEMO platform